proximummax/Shooter/README.md

 * Runtime Validation: Scene references and content definitions are checked during composition to fail early with actionable errors.
 * Testable Domain Logic: EditMode tests cover ability cooldowns and loadouts, damage pipelines, health behavior, enemy behavior, projectile impact resolution, pooling, session flow, runtime validation, and composition wiring.

-## Notes

-The implementation intentionally favors maintainability, explicit dependencies, and simplicity over unnecessary architectural complexity.
-Patterns such as a global Event Bus, Service Locator, or excessive abstraction were avoided because they do not provide meaningful value for a project of this scope and would make the assignment harder to review without improving the runtime design.

 # Русский

 ## Проект